From 1982 to 2022: Slow Food and wine, a 40 year love story

 From 2011 to today: a guide is born

 2011: the Slow Wine guide is published, aiming to shift the focus from the wines to a wider panorama that encompasses the wineries, the producers and the areas of production, with a wealth of details.
 A revolutionary idea, because Slow Wine isn’t simply a list of the big names, but a guide that shifts the reader’s attention away from point scores – which are not used – to the description of the winemaking style and the agronomic techniques employed.
 Slow Wine 2011 is a guide born in the vineyards to inform readers about the wineries themselves and the lands that host them.
-The objective is to describe the hundred aromas potentially expressed in a wine and provide a clear and precise interpretation of them, highlighting those labels that fully express their terroir and the grape varieties grown.
+The objective is not to describe the hundred aromas potentially expressed in a wine but to provide a clear and precise interpretation of them, highlighting those labels that fully express their terroir and the grape varieties grown.

 2012: the first Slow Wine Tour.
 With the publication of the first English edition of the Slow Wine guide, the Slow Wine Tour of 2012 visits New York, Chicago and San Francisco.
 In subsequent editions of the tour more dates are added in Germany, Denmark, Japan and Canada…